goodluckgod/glov_study_api/README.md

-# Serverless API for Glov Study Case
+# Serverless API for LLM Chatbot

 #### This API using Google Cloud Functions for Serverless Functions and OpenAI API for LLM Model.